day8/re-frame/README.md

 ### Code For Domino 6

-The DOM (hiccup) returned by the view function is made real by Reagent/React.
+The hiccup returned by the view function is made into real browser DOM by Reagent/React.
 No code from you required.
 Just happens.

 The DOM computed "this
-time" will be the same as last time, **except** for the absence of DOM for the deleted item, so the mutation will be to remove some DOM nodes.
+time" will be the same as "last time", **except** for the absence of DOM for the deleted item, so the mutation will be to remove those now-missing DOM nodes from the browser.

 ### 3-4-5-6 Summary